 • Perform the bench press sets as written, then repeat the first set again, but go all out on this set, too.

 • Perform the bench press sets as written, and repeat the percentages on the way down.
 For example, on the 3x5 week you would do 65% x5, 75% x5, 85% x5+, 75% x5, and 65% x 5+.

 I assume most of you are doing chins and pull-ups between all your pressing sets.
 Be sure to continue to do this with these extra pressing sets to keep everything in balance.

 I made the switch to all close-grip pressing and have had no problems.
 It's better to bench a few pounds less over 20 years than bench big once and have the rest of your life limited to dumbbells, machines, or nothing at all.
 But the general answer is to bench press with the grip that is both safe and strong for you.

 Most people who do wide grip benching and switch to a closer press will have an initial drop off in strength.
 But over time, you'll build it back up.
 And I think this is a small price to pay for a lifetime of healthy bench pressing (and any pressing).

 There are a select few people who can press wide for a long period of time (without a bench shirt) but these people are a rare breed.
 It's best to learn from those that have come before you and have suffered shoulder injuries.
 And don't forget, a bad shoulder will limit your squatting, too.

-Bottom line: stick with the closer grip.
+Bottom line: if in doubt, stick with the closer grip.